 You are not alone.

-- Enhance communications between the person with memory loss, family/caregivers, and medical professionals
+- Enhance communications between the person with memory loss, family/caregivers, and health care professionals

 - Planning for the future and making long-term care plans